Yes, survive is included in this title. Because honestly, getting through a pregnancy after miscarriage is about

 We all have burdens to bear, they just come in different forms.
 And they teach us in different ways how to be strong, and fierce, and understanding.

 I am now done having children, and my miscarriages are no small part of that decision.
-While the steps above were essential to my mental state, I still feel incredible relief for being done with the fear and anxiety that came from this journey.
+While the steps above were essential to my mental state, I still feel incredible relief to be able to move on from this part of my life journey.

 But how can I not be grateful for what I gained out of the most trying time of my life?